Changing your name after divorce in Minnesota

-Changing your driver license is as simple as going to the DMV with your Minnesota certificate of divorce/name change and filling out the form for a new drivers license.
+Changing your driver’s license is as simple as going to the DMV with your Minnesota certificate of divorce/name change and filling out the form for a new driver’s license.

-2. Change your name on all financial institution accounts and safe deposit boxes
+- Change your name on all financial institution accounts and safe deposit boxes.

-Contact each of your financial institutions and ask about their requirements for changing your name.
-They may only require a name change form and copy of your divorce decree.
+Contact each financial institution and ask about their requirements for changing your name.
+They may only require a name change form and a copy of your divorce decree.

-3. Change your name on any and all credit cards and store charge cards
+- Change your name on any and all credit cards and store charge cards.

-4. Complete application to change your name on Social Security documents
+- Complete the application to change your name on Social Security documents.

-5. Change your name on all creditor accounts
+- Change your name on all creditor accounts.

-Find out from your car loan, student loan or private loan servicing agency what they require to complete a name change request.
-Ensure that all creditor accounts that are in your name are changed as well.
+Find out from your car loan, student loan, or private loan servicing agency what they require to complete a name change request.
+Ensure that all creditor accounts in your name are also changed.

-6. Notify telephone company, cable company and all other associated utilities
+- Notify telephone company, cable company, and all other associated utilities.

-Contact utility companies by phone or internet and complete each individual process for completing name changes.
+Contact utility companies by phone or internet and complete each process for completing name changes.

-Mail in your current passport, required paperwork, divorce decree and passport photo.
-This process can take some time, so be sure to do it right away if you plan on traveling out of the country.
+Mail in your current passport, required paperwork, divorce decree, and passport photo.
+This process can take some time, so be sure to do it immediately if you plan to travel out of the country.

-8. Complete name change paperwork at the local post office
+- Complete name change paperwork at the local post office.

 Contact your local post office by website or in person.
 Complete required documentation.

-9. Change your name on car titles and vehicle registration
+- Change your name on car titles and vehicle registration.

-Contact your local DMV office in person or by logging onto their website and complete requirements.
+Contact your local DMV office in person or by logging onto their website and completing the requirements.

-10. Alert health insurance and vehicle insurance companies
+- Alert health insurance and vehicle insurance companies.

-12. Notify your employer and any related retirement and/or pension accounts
+- Notify your employer and any related retirement and/or pension accounts.

 Contact your company’s Human Resource department and fill out name change paperwork.
 They will most likely be able to make all necessary name changes for each entity for you.

-13. Inform your co-workers and any business associates
+- Inform your co-workers and any business associates.

 Think about the connections you have with co-workers and business associates.
-If there are some who are likely unaware of your name change, send them a email or handwritten note.
+If some are likely unaware of your name change, send them an email or handwritten note.

-14. Change email addresses and any related social media accounts and passwords
+- Change email addresses and any related social media accounts and passwords.

 If you have joint email accounts with your ex or social media accounts, inactivate them and create new ones.
 Don’t forget to let those who use the accounts know of the changes.

-15. Alert any place that you have a membership to such as the library or gym
+- Alert any place that you have a membership, such as a library or gym.

 Contact your local library by stopping in person or pulling up the website and making the change.
 When you check in at the gym, let the front desk staff know you have a name change to report.